jannepeh/AI-pic-generator/README.md

 The application uses OpenAI's DALL-E API to generate custom YouTube thumbnails:

-1. Takes a topic/theme as input
+1. Takes a text prompt as input describing what you want in the thumbnail
-2. Optionally accepts text to overlay on the thumbnail
+2. Enhances the prompt with YouTube thumbnail-specific styling instructions
-3. Generates a detailed prompt for DALL-E
+3. Sends the request to DALL-E for image generation
-4. Returns the generated image URL
+4. Returns the generated image URL and enhanced prompt

 ### Screenshots